Key Stage 3

 Wherever possible throughout the course we will provide programming tasks that complement the theory element that we are studying.

-Spring Term A - Databases
+Spring Term - Programming

 Our theory focus for the spring term will be Databases.
 We will look at how relational databases work and pupils will learn to build their own fully functional database.
 We will mainly use Microsoft Access for this unit and pupils will learn how to set up table correctly, create forms, reports and queries.